 Note: all activities are held at GSU-Dunwoody Campus, Bldg.
-NC, for all meetings and workshops unless otherwise noted.
+NC, from 1:30 to 4:00 p.m. for all meetings and workshops unless otherwise noted.
 Our meetings are always free for first-timers who want to see if the AWC will be a good fit for them; workshops are available to members only.

 August 17 – Click for Details

 - 1st Guest Speaker – Deborah LeBlanc (Write what you know…or not)

 - 2nd Guest Speakers – Lois Reitzes & John Lemley (Music in literature & literature in music)

 - David Fulmer recaps his winter/spring presentations and concludes with a discussion of dialogue and putting all the pieces together